Shop MagsBC

 • Royal City Literary Arts Society (RCLAS): RCLAS is an organization that connects all writers, including novelists, technical writers, article writers, editors, publishers, etc. The organization offers award winners for the WRITE ON!
 Contests are divided into three categories: poetry, fiction and non-fiction.
 Visit Site

-• Writers’ Trust Awards: Among the awards offered by the Writers’ Trust of Canada are two prestigious awards for emerging writers in Canada.
-The Journey Prize of The Writers’ Trust of Canada/McClelland & Stewart is awarded annually to a new and developing writer of distinction for a short story published in a Canadian literary publication.
-Prizes are awarded of $10,000 to the winner, $1,000 to finalists, and $2,000 to magazines.
-See their Facebook page for updates.
+• Writers’ Trust McClelland & Stewart Journey Prize: The Journey Prize of The Writers’ Trust of Canada/McClelland & Stewart is awarded annually to a new and developing Black identifying writer of distinction for a short story published in a Canadian literary publication.
+A $1000 prize and publication in The Journey Prize Stories anthology will be awarded to the winners.

 • The Writers’ Union of Canada (TWUC): TWUC offers four awards.
 The Danuta Gleed Award is given to the best first collection of published short fiction and awards.
-The winner receives $10,000 and two finalists receive $500 each.
+The winner receives $10,000 and two finalists receive $1000 each.
 The Short Prose for Developing Writers Award is worth $2,500 and is given to unpublished Canadian writers.
+The entry fee is $29 per submission.
 The Freedom to Read Award recognizes work in support of freedom of expression.
 The Graeme Gibson Award recognizes varied and remarkable contributions to improve the circumstances of writers in Canada.
 Visit Site

 More Resources